 carefully whether these are standards you can commit to

 demonstrating at all times both during and outside working

 People wishing to join Cheshire Constabulary must be:

-the College of Policing approved providers’ scheme
+a College of Policing approved provider

 - At least 18 years old